Access Your Event Recordings in Media Hub Using Direct Link

 Interpretation/AI

-Contains only the interpreted or AI-translated language channel audio.
+Contains only the interpreted or AI-translated audio for the selected language channel.

 Floor-filled